"I was dead": "Biggest Loser" Trainer Bob Harper describes near-fatal heart attack

 Bob Harper was at a New York City gym two months ago when he dropped to the ground during a workout.
-Nothing seemed immediately amiss to his friends, but "The Biggest Loser" trainer was in the midst of a heart attack.
+Nothing seemed immediately amiss to his friends, but "The Biggest Loser" trainer was having a heart attack.

 "Not to be dramatic, but I was dead.
 I was on the ground dead," Harper said Tuesday in an exclusive interview on TODAY — 50 days after his sudden collapse.